This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ask your caregiver if you need to stop using aspirin, or any other prescribed or over-the-counter medicine.
-Ask your caregiver if you need to take antibiotics before your surgery.
+- Ask your healthcare provider if you need to stop using aspirin, or any other prescribed or over-the-counter medicine.
+Ask your healthcare provider if you need to take antibiotics before your surgery.

-- Tell your caregiver if you had surgery on your abdomen in the past.
+- Tell your healthcare provider if you had surgery on your abdomen in the past.
 Tell him if you have any other medical conditions, such as heart, lung, or kidney disease.
 Other procedures or medicines may be needed to treat your medical condition before your surgery.